-In the other bupropion trial, adolescents aged 15 to 18 years who smoked at least 10 cigarettes per day were assigned to bupropion SR 150 mg or placebo.
-All participants also received NRT (dose based on number of cigarettes smoked per day) for 8 weeks and weekly group skills training designed to facilitate not smoking in high-risk situations.
+The other bupropion trial included 15 to 18 year olds who smoked at least 10 cigarettes per day and in addition to bupropion 150 mg or placebo, participants also received NRT (dose based on number of cigarettes smoked per day) for 8 weeks and weekly group skills training designed to facilitate not smoking in high-risk situations.
 At week 26, self-reported abstinence rates were 24 percent with bupropion plus NRT versus 28 percent in the group that received placebo plus NRT and provided no evidence for a treatment effect.
 However, compliance in this trial was not high.
-At week 5, only 39 participants out of 103 had evidence of bupropion in their urine (38 percent) and only 22 percent reported taking all of their bupropion pills (Table 9).
+At week 5, only 39 out of 103 participants had evidence of bupropion in their urine (38%) and only 22 percent reported taking all of their bupropion pills (Table 9).